Skip to main content

 Select the storage device

-Click Choose Storage and select USB DFU.
+Click the Choose Target button and select the USB DFU option.

 4